warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 - New variation data sets mapped to _O. sativa_ Japonica Nipponbare (IRGSP1):

-  1) **Rice Mini-Core Collection (USDA URMC)**: 6.5 million SNPs in 190 rice accessions determined in the URMC diversity panel of the United States Department of Agriculture (USDA) by Kumar et al (2021) and kindly provided by Julie Thomas and Andy Pereira from the University of Arkansas.
+  1) **Rice Mini-Core Collection (USDA URMC)**: 6.5 million SNPs determined in the URMC diversity panel (190 rice accessions) of the United States Department of Agriculture (USDA) by Kumar et al (2021) and kindly provided by Julie Thomas and Andy Pereira from the University of Arkansas.

-  2) **World Rice Core Collection (NARO WRC) and Rice Core Collection of Japanese Landraces (NARO JRC)**: 12 million SNPs determined in 68 accessions of the WRC (Tanaka et al, 2020a) and 50 accessions of the JRC (Tanaka et al, 2020b) collections of the National Agriculture and Food Research Organization (NARO) Genebank.
+  2) **World Rice Core Collection (NARO WRC)** & **Rice Core Collection of Japanese Landraces (NARO JRC)**: 12 million SNPs determined in 68 accessions of the WRC (Tanaka et al, 2020a) and 50 accessions of the JRC (Tanaka et al, 2020b) collections of the National Agriculture and Food Research Organization (NARO) Genebank.
 This data was kindly provided by the team led by Dr. Takeshi Itoh of the RAP-DB resource.

 ***Regulation***